Adaptive Policies for Perimeter Surveillance Problems: Introduction

+We consider a scenario where observations are made by a team of \emph{searchers} (representing cameras, sensors, human searchers, etc.), coordinated by a central agent referred to as the \emph{controller} who chooses which segments of a line segment each searcher will observe.
+As the line segment may be thought of as indexing space or time, the formulation captures a wide range of examples (we will discuss the spatial problem in what follows for ease of exposition).
+We will assume that events arise according to a Poisson process and the likelihood of an event being detected depends on the allocation of resource chosen by the controller.

-In such a setting the controller faces a classic \emph{resource allocation problem}, where the action set is the set of possible allocations of searchers to segments of the perimeter and the controller aims to find an action which maximises the rate of detection.
-To compute this rate of detection the controller must know the rate at which intruders appear along the length of the perimeter and the probabilities with which searchers detect intruders that have appeared at particular points (under a particular allocation of searchers to perimeter segments).
-It is, of course, a strong assumption that such information is available, particularly at the beginning of a new surveillance project.
+The problem of designing an optimal deployment of searchers becomes truly challenging when the number of available searchers is insufficient to guarantee perfect detection of all events, which is often the case in tight fiscal environments.
+In such a setting the controller faces a classic \emph{resource allocation problem}, where the action set is the set of possible allocations of searchers to segments of the line and the controller aims to find an action which maximises the rate of detection.
+To compute this rate of detection the controller must know the rate at which events occur along the length of the line and the probabilities with which searchers detect events that have appeared at particular points (under a particular allocation of searchers to parts of the line).
+It is, of course, a strong assumption that such information is available, particularly at the beginning of a new project.

-In this work we consider the more realistic setting where the rate at which intruders appear is unknown, and two cases in terms of the information available on the probability of successful detection.
-When this rate function is unknown the controller has two broad options: \begin{enumerate} \item[(a)] to select an allocation which performs best in expectation according to some prior information (if it exists) and stick to that, \item[(b)] (if possible) to take an adaptive strategy, which alters the allocation of searchers as observations are collected. \end{enumerate} In this second scenario a \emph{sequential resource allocation problem} is faced - where the controller wishes to quickly and confidently converge on an optimal allocation after appropriate experimentation.
+In this work we consider the more realistic setting where the rate at which events occur is unknown.
+When the rate at which events occur is unknown the controller has two broad options: \begin{enumerate} \item[(a)] to select an allocation which performs best in expectation according to some prior information (if it exists) and stick to that, \item[(b)] (if possible) to take an adaptive strategy, which alters the allocation of searchers as observations are collected. \end{enumerate} In this second scenario a \emph{sequential resource allocation problem} is faced - where the controller wishes to quickly and confidently converge on an optimal allocation while also ensuring appropriate experimentation.
 This sequential problem is our principal concern in this paper.
-Such a scenario is all the more plausible in the advent of technologies such as UAVs or UUVs whose allocations can be much more easily updated than fixed cameras, or slow moving human searchers.